soapstonerestonhoa/soapstonerestonhoa.github.io/_docs/financial.md

 ### Administration

-This provides for Board operating expenses such as printing, postage and bank fees.
+This provides for Board operating expenses such as printing, postage and bank fees, as well as the management company's costs for maintaining our records, files and other administrative costs.

 ### Contracts

-This provides for all contractual obligations / costs relative to the maintenance and upkeep of Cluster common property, including grounds maintenance, trash / recycling pick-up and snow removal (as necessary.)
+This provides for all contractual obligations / costs relative to the maintenance and upkeep of Cluster common property, including grounds maintenance, trash / recycling pick-up and snow removal (as necessary).

 ### Professional Fees